tdhopper/resume.tdhopper.com/markdown/resume.md

 #### [Blackberry | Cylance](http://www.cylance.com/) <br>Senior Data Scientist, *Nov 2017 – May 2020*

-* Lead development of feature store using serverless AWS infrastructure
+* Led development of feature store using serverless AWS infrastructure
 * Developed and maintained Python packages for data ingestion, cleaning, and standardization
 * Guided data science team in best practices for Python development and software testing
 * Researched machine learning techniques for dynamic detection of malware